Salbutamol Effects in Asthma and Parkinson’s Disease Risk

 What Is Parkinson's Disease?

 Parkinson's disease is a neurodegenerative condition.
 A characteristic of the disease is the collection of tangled fibres of a protein called alpha-synuclein in the brain.
 The tangles join to other substances to form structures called Lewy bodies.
-These bodies appear mainly in a region of the brain known as the substantia nigra.
+These bodies often appear in a region of the brain known as the substantia nigra.

 Brain cells in the substantia nigra die when Lewy bodies are present.
 The living cells make a neurotransmitter called dopamine.
 A neurotransmitter is a substance that influences the passage of nerve impulses from one neuron (nerve cell) to another.
 Dopamine is involved in a variety of processes in the body, including the control of movement.
 Loss of dopamine leads to movement problems, balance problems, and muscle tremors in people with Parkinson's disease.
 The disease can't be cured at the moment, but it can be helped by a variety of treatments.

 It's not completely clear whether tangled alpha-synuclein is the cause of Parkinson's disease or the result, but many researchers seem to feel that it's more likely to be the cause.
 Scientists have been searching for a way to break Lewy bodies down or to trigger the body to get rid of them.
 The Harvard researchers decided to look for a way to reduce the amount of alpha-synuclein that's made instead.
-The protein is a normal component of our nervous system, so it mustn't be completely eliminated.
+The protein is a normal component of our body, so it mustn't be completely eliminated.

 Individuals who inhaled the highest doses of salbutamol were about half as likely to develop the devastating neurological condition as those who didn’t take the drug.— Mitch Leslie, Science (an AAAS publication)